StroppaFR/CTF-Writeups/2022/Root-Me 10K/Crypto/Easy XOR/README.md

 To start, we need to choose one charset for the key and one charset for the plaintext.
 From that we will find the only possible characters in each position of the key that decrypt the data to the chosen charset.

 First let's choose a charset for the plaintext.
 We know from our previous assumptions that it is ASCII < 127.
-Assuming it's readable text, we can start with a `[A-Za-z0-9 ]` charset and add probable special characters like ponctuation, spaces and `{}_-` (for the flag) until we reach a good result.
+Assuming it's readable text, we can start with a `[A-Za-z0-9 ]` charset and add probable special characters like punctuation, spaces and `{}_-` (for the flag) until we reach a good result.

 For the key, since it's only 20 characters long and we assume it's readable, `[A-Za-z0-9 ]` + a few characters like `{} -_` should probably be enough.
 If it's not we can still add more later.